The Israel Railway Museum, Haifa – Visitors Guide

 Map

 The Israel Railway Museum is situated in Haifa, near the port.
 It has two entrances.
-If you are using public transport, you can enter from Derekh Khativat Golani 3.
+If you use public transport, you can enter from Derekh Khativat Golani 3.
 And if you are reaching by car, you can enter from Hiram Street 1, Haifa.

 Directions for drivers: Link to Waze and Link to Google Maps